Family therapy: Types, benefits, and techniques

 Find a Family Therapist Today

-If you are ready to take the next steps in finding a family therapist, you can ask for recommendations from your family physician or look online for a licensed family therapist.
+If you’re ready for next steps , you can ask for recommendations from your family physician or browse our directory for a licensed family therapist.
 Be sure to ask:

 - Is the therapist licensed in your state?